zhangjing1016/test-blog/_posts/2018-10-31-first-steps.md

 `"/images/NAME-OF-YOUR-IMAGE.png"`

+Note: Be careful to notice what kind of image you have on your computer – if it’s a PNG file, put “.png” at the end of your image name.
+If it's a JPG file, use ".jpg".

 That's it!
 Commit your changes, wait a few minutes, and then check your website address or refresh your page to see your new avatar.

 ## Feeling Brave?